 Here’s an example.
-We sent an email with the subject line, “Design Trends: Home Color Palettes for 2019.”
+We sent an email with the subject line, “Selling your house?
+Here’s how to prepare.”
 This is what the recipient sees once they open that email:

 See how the content backs up the subject line?
 This is crucial to building trust and delivering on the expectations you set.

 There are appropriate times to send emails highlighting a great year for your business.
 But it shouldn’t be every month and it shouldn’t be when you are setting expectations for something else with a subject line like the above.
 If you essentially promise one thing and deliver another, you are likely to see unsubscribes and even spam reports from unhappy recipients.

 If you’re sharing a blog post, then you want people to go to your website and read it.
 Your call to action should read something like “read more.”

 If you’re taking a poll, then you want people to answer the questions.
 That CTA could read “I’ll help!” to encourage visitors to help you gather data by taking your poll.